Osama-Abdalla/IBM-QRadar-SIEM-Investigation/README.md

 The initial analysis performed by the company's team showed that many systems were compromised.
 Also, alerts indicate the use of well known malicious tools in the network.
 As a SOC analyst, you are assigned to investigate the incident using QRadar SIEM and reconstruct the events carried out by the attacker.

 ## Dataset:
-- Sysmon - swift on security configuration
+- Sysmon - swift on security configuration.
-- Powershell logging
+- Powershell logging.
-- Windows Eventlog
+- Windows Eventlog.
-- Suricata IDS
+- Suricata IDS.
-- Zeek logs (conn, HTTP)
+- Zeek logs (conn, HTTP).

 ## tools:
-- IBM Qradar
+- IBM Qradar.
-- MITTR ATTACK framework
+- MITTR ATTACK framework.
+- Github

 ## Walkthrough
 - How many log sources available?